top of page

 SABI PSYCHOLOGY

-Our group provides therapy rooted in valuing the uniqueness and shared humanity of clinicians and clients alike.
+Our group provides therapeutic care rooted in valuing the uniqueness and shared humanity of providers and clients alike.
 Being human can be hard and complex.
 No one has it all figured out!
-We are all trying to navigate the challenges and sorrows, alongside the joys and fulfillments of life.
-While each clinician brings their own set of personal and professional experiences, beliefs, and interests, each of us strives to provide a safe, warm, and supportive therapeutic relationship.
-We share the following core values and goals:
+All of us are trying to navigate the challenges and sorrows, alongside the joys and fulfillments of life.
+While each provider brings their own set of personal and professional experiences, beliefs, and interests, each of us strives to provide a safe, warm, and supportive therapeutic relationship and environment.
+We possess the shared goal of working towards decolonizing mental health through challenging white patriarchal approaches to treatment, adapting evidence-based practices using multiculturally responsive and identity affirming approaches, tailoring our care to each person, working with the whole person rather than focusing solely on symptoms, and working to resist and empower rather than adapt to oppression.
+We strive to affirm all identities and the natural range of human diversity including: neurodiversity, disabilities, gender, sexuality, race, ethnicity, religiosity, socioeconomic status, personal values and beliefs.
+We also share the following core values and approaches:

 • Believing and valuing YOU as the expert on yourself